asyml/texar/examples/bert/data/README.md

 This gives the explanation on data preparation.

 When you run `data/download_glue_data.py` in the parent directory, by default, all datasets in GLEU will be stored here.
-For more information on GLUE, you can refer to
+For more information on GLUE, please refer to
 [gluebenchmark](https://gluebenchmark.com/tasks)

-Here we show the data format of the SSN-2 example.
+Here we show the data format of the SSN-2 dataset.

 ```
 # train sample in SST-2/train.tsv